SAGA: Spectral Adversarial Geometric Attack on 3D Meshes: Results

-{\bfseries Additional experiments.} \quad In the supplemental material, we analyze the AE's latent space and conduct an out-of-distribution experiment, where we use a new semantic class that was not part of the AE's training set.
-We expose the difficulty of reconstructing its unfamiliar figure, but the simplicity of altering the geometry of such an unseen identity.
+In the supplemental material, we \tomer{analyze the AE's latent space and show the adversarial latent representations}.
+Also, we conduct an out-of-distribution experiment, where we use a new semantic class that was not part of the AE's training set.
+We expose the difficulty of reconstructing its unfamiliar figure but the simplicity of altering the geometry of such an unseen identity.
 As part of a thorough ablation study, we change the regularizations, the number of eigenvectors, and the attacked space.
 We also present the speed and performance of our attack compared to a spectral attack without a shared basis.